RiccardoBiffi/nft-estate/README.md

 # NFT real estate
 The protocol allows users to buy an NFT that rapresents a tokenized rent of a physical house.
-The NFT grant and API that can be withdrawed anytime by the user.
-The token is bought with stablecoins and the API is payed in $BRICK, the token of Coincrete, the company owning the houses.
+The NFT grants and API that can be withdrawed anytime by the user.
+The token is bought with stablecoins and the API is payed in $BRICK, the token of Coincrete, which is the company owning the houses.

 The platform allows the users to:
 1. See the catalog of the houses including their position and performance.